zerox029/kodama/design/operators/others.md

 Used in the form `*a`, it returns the value located at the memory address `a`.

 ## Member access
 Used in the form `a.b`, it retrieves a member `a` of a structure `b`.
-If `a` is null, it throws a (TODO: flesh out the exception system).
+IfStatement `a` is null, it throws a (TODO: flesh out the exception system).
 To avoid this behavior, use the optional chaining `?.` operator.

 ## Range literal
 Used in the form `a...b`, it returns a sequence of integers ranging from `a` to `b` exclusively, in the form of an array such that the expression `0...5` returns the array `[0, 1, 2, 3, 4]`.